HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 The Fibonacci search starts with finding the smallest Fibonnacci number that is greater than or equal to the length of a given array.
 The Fibonacci number is fibM[m'th Fibonacci number] and the following Fibonacci numbers are fibMm1[(m-1)'th Fibonacci number], and fibMm2[(m-2)'th Fibonacci number].

 If the search element is x, and the array still has elements that need to be inspected, x us cinoared wuth the last element of the range covered by fibMm2.
-If this matches, the index is returned, however, if x is less than the element, the three Fibonacci variables are moved two Fibonacci down, which eliminates roughly 2/3 of the remaining array.
+If these match, the index is returned, however, if x is less than the element, the three Fibonacci variables are moved two Fibonacci down, which eliminates roughly 2/3 of the remaining array.
 If x is greater than the element however, the 3 Fibonacci variables are moved one Fibonacci down, and the offset is reset to index.
 This eliminates 1/3 of the remaining array.
 Once this is completed, if there is a remaining element for comparison, fibMm1 is checked if it is 1.
 If it is, x is compared with the remaining element, and provided they match, the index is returned.

 </summary>
 </details>